abalbastrem/docker-microservice-python-exercise/README.md

 You can see the docs at http://localhost:8000/docs

 ### TESTS:
 You can manually execute the tests with on your bash terminal.
-No need to enter inside the docker since this will work from your terminal.
+No need to enter inside the docker since this will work from your terminal.<br>
 __$ docker exec -ti tips-app pytest__

 ### KNOWN BUGS: